-The First-Year Advocates of Tomorrow Living-Learning Community is designed to be a place where every student should feel safe, included, and empowered.
-This community is designed for first-year students who are passionate about equal rights for all people and for those who aspire to become change agents.
+This community is designed for students of all class years and identities who are passionate about equal rights for all people and for those who aspire to become change agents.
 This LLC works to build upon students’ passions related to social justice, while building respect for diversity in all its forms.
-Participants will learn and explore social activism, social change, and the historical/philosophical foundations of justice through specialized programming, speakers, field experiences, and community service opportunities.
+With such a diverse student population on-campus, this LLC is charged with building a supportive community that encourages dialogue across differences and to promote multicultural education, self-awareness, and social change.
+Participants will learn and explore social activism, social change, and the historical/philosophical foundations of justice through specialized programming, speakers, field experiences and community service opportunities.
 This LLC is sponsored by the Office of Multicultural Affairs and is supported by dedicated social justice advocates who serve the community as both Faculty and Staff Advisors.

 As a result of living in the First-Year Advocates of Tomorrow Living-Learning Community, students will have the opportunity to…

-- Begin to develop meaningful relationships through networking opportunities with faculty, staff, alumni and peers that will promote professional and academic success.
+- Develop meaningful relationships through networking opportunities with faculty, staff, alumni and peers that will promote professional and academic success.

 - Explore campus resources that will support an improved sense of wellbeing within the following areas: Physical, Financial, Social, Community & Career Wellbeing.

-- Begin to explore different identities by challenging world views, breaking down barriers, developing advocacy skills and celebrating diversity and cultural awareness.
+- Explore diverse identities by challenging world views, breaking down barriers, developing advocacy skills, and celebrating diversity and cultural awareness.

-- Understand the important value UMass Lowell places on diversity education, while contributing towards building an inclusive campus community.
+- Utilize advocacy skills to contributing towards building an inclusive campus community.